 Hi!
 I'm June!

 I was born in California and moved to the Pacific Northwest in 1997.
 In 2008, I began attending Western Washington University, where I graduated with a Bachelor of Music in 2013 and a Master of Music in 2015, both for Music Composition.
 I worked for two years as a program coordinator for the Music Department, then worked as an instructor of music theory for two more years.
-During this time I also worked as a composer, arranger, and performer, writing music for games, short & feature-length films, dance, and performers & ensembles such as the WWU Wind Symphony, Equus Sax Quartet, Bellingham Chamber Music Society, Whatcom Wind Ensemble, Jostaberry, and more.
-My music has been featured in films played at festivals across the US, most prominently in the cult horror films Hunting Grounds (Valley of the Sasquatch outside the US) and The Last Laugh.
+During this time I also worked as a composer/arranger, writing music for games, short & feature-length films, dance, and performers & ensembles such as the WWU Wind Symphony, Equus Sax Quartet, Bellingham Chamber Music Society, Whatcom Wind Ensemble, Jostaberry, and more.
+My music has been featured at film festivals across the US, most prominently in the cult horror films Hunting Grounds (Valley of the Sasquatch outside the US) and The Last Laugh.

-With 15 years of programming experience, I specialize in crafting bespoke UI & architecture for iOS and macOS apps in a remote work environment.
-I have programmed apps, games, and websites using Swift, Objective-C, C, C++, Scala, Rust, C#, Lua, HTML, CSS, Python, Max/MSP, and more.
+With 15 years of programming experience, I specialize in crafting keen architectural solutions for iOS, macOS, and other apps in a remote work environment.
+I have programmed apps, games, and websites using Swift, Objective-C, Scala, Typescript, Rust, C#, Lua, Python, Go, and more.

-I currently live with my partner, two cats, and dog in Bellingham, WA.
+I currently live with my partner, four cats, and a dog in Bellingham, WA.